wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-microsoft-purview-insider-risk-management/includes/5-create-insider-risk-management-policies.md

      -  If you select the **User performs an exfiltration activity triggering event** option, you must select one or more of the listed indicators for the policy triggering event.

         > [!IMPORTANT]
         > If you're unable to select a listed indicator, it's because they aren't enabled for your organization.
-To make them available to select and assign to the policy, enable the indicators in **Insider risk management &gt; Settings &gt; Policy indicators**.
+To make them available to select and assign to the policy, enable the indicators in **Insider risk management > Settings > Policy indicators**.

         If you've selected other policy templates, custom triggering events aren't supported.
 The built-in policy triggering events apply and you'll continue to the final step without defining policy attributes.
 16. Select **Next** to continue.